09 November 2018

 But it was not exclusive to the Nordic market.
 I’ve also had a meeting with a company from the Netherlands and after a few first minutes it turned out that the person is an active user of WieBetaaltWat – one of our mobile applications.
 In this case, we quickly defined the potential fields for cooperation and I hope that one day this meeting will convert into yet another satisfied client.

-Another thing which drew people’s attention during the meetings was the size of our team.
+Another thing that drew people’s attention during the meetings was the size of our team.
 Over 120 people on board are something that TSH should be proud of, as it shows that we’re capable of doing a whole variety of projects.
 From scaling up internal teams to building complex systems.

 When it comes to networking in the IT sector, you cannot get much better than Wolves Summit.